uwex-learning-tech/sbplus-v3/README.md

 ---
 ### Version Change Log

+#### Pending
+* Removed centralized author profile request when there is no author specified
+* SBPLUS root directory defaults to `sources/` when not specified

 #### 3.1.1 (06/22/2017)
 * Fixed the issue where bundle page type is not working properly
 * Fixed the issue where local author info is not overriding centralized info